The language of espionage: get this spy lingo right and you might even pass for an intelligence officer yourself

 As an expert in your field, your job is to obtain crucial insights from intelligence, then write reports and give presentations to spymasters.

-If you think you’re being watched, you’ll need to check without revealing your suspicion.
+If you think you’re being watched, you’ll need to check without revealing your suspicions.
 You’ll need to conduct anti-surveillance drills to find out if people are watching you, without letting them know you know.

-A secret source of information or operational assistance, usually an agent, but occasionally someone who’s totally unaware they’re aiding an intelligence service.
+A secret source of information or operational assistance, usually an agent, but occasionally someone totally unaware they’re aiding an intelligence service.

 You can’t expect the world to take you at face value.
 People are going to check.
 Thoroughly.
 So you need backstops: the names and addresses of front companies that support your legend.

 Trust the British to come up with such an eccentric, understated nickname for an intelligence officer.

 In a black bag operation, you break into a building to collect intelligence.
 You might have to pick locks, clone keys, crack safes.
 Survey and photograph.
 Plant listening devices.
 The name comes from the black bags burglars often use to carry their tools.